Elieth1230/Elieth1230/README.md

-Hello!
-My name is **Eliezer Vázquez**.
+#  **HELLO!
+MY NAME IS ELIEZER VÁZQUEZ**

 I am a software developer and manager with experience in multiple programming languages.
 I have worked on **Android projects, web applications, and desktop applications**.

+# 📂 Featured Projects
+### 🔹 Android Application Development
+- Creation of mobile applications using Java and Kotlin.
+- Implementation of intuitive and optimized interfaces.
+- Integration with local and cloud databases.

+### 🔹 Web Applications
+- Development of websites and web systems with modern technologies.
+- Use of frameworks such as Laravel, React, and Vue.js.
+- Implementation of RESTful APIs and SQL/NoSQL databases.

+### 🔹 Desktop Applications
+- Creation of software for business management systems.
+- Development with Java Swing and JavaFX.
+- Integration in network environments and data management.

 # 📂 Featured Projects
 ### 🔹 Android Application Development